nelsontky/let-it-go/README.md

 </p>

-## Features
+## Features (iOS and WebApp)
-* All toilets in Computing and some in Business are present in the app!
 * Map showing the location of toilet.
 * 360 degree photos of the vicinity of each toilet to facilitate recognition and navigation to a toilet.
 * Detailed information about each toilet, such as the availability of facilities like wheelchair accessible cubicles or presence of shower heads.
 * Ability to filter/sort toilets by features such as proximity (duh!) and gender.
-* Share toilets to social media!
 * Review system that is linked to Google account.
     * Each Google account can only submit 1 review, with the ability to edit or delete the review.
     * Ability to rate toilets with stars, average stars are shown at the top.
     * Reviews are paginated, preventing reviews from taking too much page space.
+* Clean and Minimalistic display

+## Features (WebApp extras)
+* Share toilets to social media!
-* Separate Web Portal that allows users to submit toilets.
+* Separate Web Portal that allows users to submit toilets, along with functionalities of editing and deleting Toilets will be added into main database upon review.
     * Implemented as a separate webapp, more information about the submissions portal can be found [here](https://github.com/nelsontky/let-it-go-submission/blob/master/README.md).